 If you’re among the 50 million American adults living with arthritis, orthopedic surgeon Neil Mulchandani, MD, can help.
-Dr. Mulchandani and the team at City Orthopedics diagnoses and treats arthritis at their clinic in Chinatown, New York City.
-For expert care of arthritis, call the office or book an appointment online today.
+Dr. Mulchandani and the team at City Orthopedics diagnoses and treats arthritis at their clinic in Flushing and Chinatown, New York City.
+For expert care of arthritis, call the office nearest you or book an appointment online today.

 Arthritis encompasses more than 100 conditions affecting joints or the tissues around a joint.
 The most common types of arthritis include: